selecto-elixir/selecto/README.md

-disregard all this for now, you have to install from github if you're pulling this into another app:
+Disregard all this below for now since we're not on hex, you have to install from github if you're pulling this into another app:

 ## Installation